eXolnet/laravel-emails-confirmation/README.md

 composer require "exolnet/laravel-emails-confirmation:5.5.*"
 ```

-If you are not using auto-discovery add the following provider and facade:
+If you don't use package auto-discovery, add the service provider to the `providers` array in `config/app.php`:

 ```php
 Exolnet\Auth\Emails\EmailServiceProvider::class,
 ```

+And the facade to the `facades` array in `config/app.php`:

 ```php
 'Email' => Exolnet\Support\Facades\Email::class,